Bridging the Gap Between Clients and Consultants

 4. Plan checkpoints along the way to monitor progress.

-“As a consultant, we tend to dive in head first, but you need checkpoints along the way to determine if you’re going down the right path or if you need to reset.
+“As a business partner, we tend to dive in head first, but you need checkpoints along the way to determine if you’re going down the right path or if you need to reset.
 Take a step back to think about what’s important to your client, your career or you personally.”

 5. Take time to reflect.